CloudBoost/developers/en/schema/cloudtables.md

 ```
 </span>

 >Info: You cannot edit the ColumnName and DataType after its saved.
-You can only change `required` and `unique` properties of a column.
+You can only change <span class="tut-snippet">required</span> and <span class="tut-snippet">unique</span> properties of a column.

 #Deleting Columns